-Unlike many of such factors, the assessments on which real estate taxes are based can be challenged if inappropriate.
-However, property owners who wish to consider an appeal of their 2017 property tax assessment have a limited window of time to act.
+The assessments on which real estate taxes are based, if inappropriate, can be challenged.
+However, property owners who wish to consider an appeal of their 2019 property tax assessment have a limited window of time to act.

 FAQs and Important Dates

 Notice of Assessment: Local assessors are required to notify each taxpayer by mail of their 2019 assessment on or before February 1, 2019.

 How Assessments Are Calculated: If the municipality has conducted a municipal-wide revaluation or reassessment, the assessment will be in the amount of the assessor’s estimate of the market value of the property (the so-called “true value”) as of October 1, 2018.
 Otherwise, the assessment will be in the amount of the assessor’s estimate of the market value of the property as of October 1, 2018, adjusted by the average ratio of the assessed value to the market value of other properties in the municipality.
 This average ratio is determined by the State Director of Taxation.
 In considering an appeal, property owners need to determine the true value of the property reflected in the assessment to ascertain whether there is a basis for a tax appeal.